 | Thickness | 50, 75, 100 mm (2, 3, 4 in) | 50 mm (2 in) |

-| Format | Panel 120×60 cm (47×23 in) | Roll 0.6 × 5 m (2 × 16.4 ft) |
+| Format | Board 120×60 cm (47×23 in) | Roll 0.6 × 5 m (2 × 16.4 ft) |

-| Structural support | — | Stitched galvanized mesh |
+| Structural support | — | Stitched galvanized net |

-| Main application | Dry construction, facades | Industrial: pipes, boilers, tanks |
+| Main application | Dry construction, façades | Industrial: pipes, boilers, tanks |

-| Fire reaction | A1 non-combustible | A1 non-combustible |
+| Reaction to fire | A1 non-combustible | A1 non-combustible |

 | Brand | MOLTEXO | MOLTEXO |

-Use case → recommended product matrix
+Use-case matrix → recommended product

 | If your case is… | Recommended product |